-The videos on our Video Tutorials page are accessible any time.
+Our video guides and tutorials page are accessible any time from the menu on the left.
 They cover lots of different aspects of the Research Cycle, but mainly focus on searching and getting the most out of the resources in the Library and online.
 We will be adding to these videos over time, with videos focussing on different aspects of research and information, or particular databases or information sources.

 We also run live workshops throughout the academic year.
 These are self-bookable and not linked to your course.
 Examples of workshops we have run in the past include:

 We offer both in-person sessions and live sessions over Microsoft Teams.
 Workshops usually start in week 4 or 5 of teaching (mid October) and run through to the end of semester 2.

 You can book an appointment with an Academic Service Librarian for one-to-one support to get help with any aspects of using the Library: finding resources for your assignment; advice on searching databases and other information sources; understanding and evaluating resources; and also, of course, referencing.

 You can book an appointment at any time of the year - even during the Summer and resit periods.